 Zoom.
 Asana and Zoom are partnering up to help teams have more purposeful and focused meetings.
 The Zoom + Asana integration makes it easy to prepare for meetings, hold actionable conversations, and access information once the call is over.
 Meetings begin in Asana, where shared meeting agendas provide visibility and context about what will be discussed.
 During the meeting, team members can quickly create tasks within Zoom, so details and action items don’t get lost.
 And once the meeting is over, the Zoom + Asana integration pulls meeting transcripts and recordings into Asana, so all collaborators and stakeholders can review the meeting as needed.

 Your new hire checklist template should include tasks for everybody involved in bringing on a new employee.
 This includes the hiring manager, HR, and IT.
-Information such as manager trainings, key preparatory tasks like assigning hardware, and employment documentation review should all be included in your new hire preparation template.
+Information such as manager trainings, key preparatory tasks like assigning hardware, and employment documentation review should all be included in your new hire checklist template.

-While spreadsheets are a common way to keep track of information, they’re not the best way to create a new hire checklist template.
+While Excel spreadsheets are a common way to keep track of information, they’re not the best way to create a new hire checklist template.
 Spreadsheets make collaboration difficult, because they’re not updated in real time.
 With a digital work management system like Asana, everyone sees the same information at the same time, which makes collaboration consistent, no matter who is involved.

 範本只是在 Asana 中節省時間的其中一種方式。不妨試用 Premium 版，更進一步提高生產力。